 - 1. Council made this regulation under Bylaw 53. - 2.
 Individual Members and Member Organisations may exercise their right to vote in absentia at a General or Extraordinary Meeting through the use of a proxy vote. - 3.
 The instruments for proxy voting are available (a) by written application (including electronic application) to the Chief Executive, and/or (b) through the Members' Area of the Society's website (www.rsb.org.uk). - 4.
 New instruments will be produced for each General Meeting, detailing the items where a vote either may be or is required.
 These instruments will be available not less than 3 weeks before a General Meeting.
 There will be one form of proxy for Individual Members, and another form for Member Organisations. - 5.
-For a proxy vote to be valid, it must be received by the Chief Executive no later than 48 hours before the General Meeting at the official address of the Society. - 6.
+For a proxy vote to be valid, it must be received by the Chief Executive no later than 48 hours before the General Meeting via post or email as advised in Meeting communications. - 6.
 Members may nominate any other Member to cast their proxy vote, including the Chair of the meeting.
 Should the member voting by proxy be present, their proxy vote will be withdrawn in favour of their vote at the meeting. - 7.
-This Regulation is effective from 2 May 2018.
+This Regulation is effective from 16 December 2024.